Bananakin1/yt-spider/PROMPT_ENGINEERING_REFERENCE.md

 ### System vs User Messages

 **System Message:**
-- Sets behavior, tone, constraints
+- Sets behavior, tone, constraints for **all** conversations
-- Applies to ALL user messages
+- Applies to ALL user messages in the session
-- Stronger effect in GPT-4 models than GPT-3.5
+- Stronger effect in GPT-4o models
-- Use for high-level context
+- **Best for:** High-level role definition, behavioral guidelines, output constraints

 **User Message:**
-- Specific task or query
+- Specific task or query for this turn
-- Contains the actual work
+- Contains the actual work and task-specific instructions
-- Can include examples here
+- **Best for:** Task details, examples, input data, output format specifications

-**Example:**
+**2025 Best Practice - Use Markdown Formatting:**

 ```python
 from openai import OpenAI